-In the study program in general small groups of students are enrolled.
-This normally implies a more student-centred pedagogical approach as professors can dedicate individual attention to students.
+Despite the fact that the first year a large number of students are enrolled in the second year that they split in specializations groups are smaller.
+This normally implies a more student-centered pedagogical approach as professors can dedicate individual attention to students.